 ROSEN, TOP RANKED INVESTOR COUNSEL, Encourages Singularity Future Technology Ltd. f/k/a Sino-Global Shipping America, Ltd. Investors to Inquire About Securities Class Action Investigation – SGLY, SINO

-NEW YORK, Dec.
-05, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Singularity Future Technology Ltd. f/k/a Sino-Global Shipping America, Ltd. SGLY SINO))) resulting from allegations that Singularity may have issued materially misleading business information to the investing public.
+/EIN News/ -- NEW YORK, Dec.
+05, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Singularity Future Technology Ltd. f/k/a Sino-Global Shipping America, Ltd. (NASDAQ: SGLY, SINO) resulting from allegations that Singularity may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Singularity securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.